 Rudy’s Country Store and Bar-B-Q: Multiple locations in Austin, including 2451 S Capital of Texas Hwy, Austin, TX 78746

 Rudy’s may not be your typical taco joint, as it is super popular for it’s tasty and affordable barbecue, BUT people LOVE Rudy’s breakfast tacos!
-You can swing in on the way to work and pick up some of their premade breakfast tacos, or you can order customized tacos at the counter.
-I like the chopped beef breakfast taco (using their saucy shredded beef brisket) but always order it “drained” so that it is not quite as messy yet still a delicious way to start the day!
+You can swing in on the way to work and pick up some of their pre-made breakfast tacos, or you can order customized tacos at the counter.
+I like the chopped beef breakfast taco, using their saucy shredded beef brisket!!

 And if you like this guide to Austin’s Best Tacos then you’ll love these other Austin area restaurant guides here on Kitchen Concoctions: